-Loose curls never seem to go out of style, pairing well with long manes and short bobs alike.
+Loose curls never seem to go out of style.
 They give off an effortless vibe while making hair look healthy and polished.
 If you’ve been wrestling with the blow dryer and round brush in hopes of getting Lauren Conrad’s signature locks, you can take a deep breath, as a curling iron is your new best friend.
 Whip up some loose curls with an iron that will have your friends thinking you just left the blow-dry bar.

 Loose curls work on hair of all lengths that has long layers.
 Regardless of your cut, have your stylist add one layer to your hair that is 1/2 inch shorter than the rest.
 This lightens hair to help it hold a curl, while adding dimension.

 - Curling iron -- 2" barrel for long hair, 1 1/2" - 1 3/4" for shoulder or chin-length